Skip to content

 Two-repository architecture showing how the App Builder prerender app publishes HTML that your storefront code consumes and enhances for visitors.

-The prerendered HTML flows from the App Builder app to your storefront through the AEM Admin API:
+The prerendered HTML flows from the App Builder app to your storefront through App Builder storage and Edge Delivery Services overlay configuration:

 Publishing mechanism:

-4. Sitemap updated → The Admin API also updates your sitemap to include the new/updated product pages
+4. Sitemap updated β†’ The AEM Admin API also updates your sitemap to include the new and updated product pages

-When a visitor requests a product page URL (e.g., /products/acme-widget/sku123), Edge Delivery Services serves the prerendered HTML as the actual page.
+When a visitor requests a product page URL (for example, /products/acme-widget/sku123), Edge Delivery Services serves the prerendered HTML as the actual page.
 The HTML already contains the product-details block populated with prerendered content; your storefront doesn’t fetch it separately.

 The delivery sequence:

-This is progressive enhancement: the prerendered HTML is the initial page that everyone sees.
-Your storefront code simply finds what’s already in the DOM, extracts the SKU from the meta tag, and upgrades it to an interactive experience for users with JavaScript.
-This approach ensures crawlers always see complete product information, users with JavaScript enabled get the full interactive experience, and users without JavaScript still see product details (though without dynamic features).
+This process is called progressive enhancement: The prerendered HTML is the initial page that everyone sees.
+The storefront code reads the existing DOM, extracts the SKU from the meta tag, and upgrades the page to an interactive experience for users with JavaScript.
+This approach ensures that crawlers and users without JavaScript always see complete product information, while users with JavaScript get the full interactive experience.

 Developers must modify the product-details block in their Commerce boilerplate to integrate prerendered markup with the PDP drop-in.